An Empirical Study on Activity Recognition in Long Surgical Videos: Related Work

 \section{Related Work}

-Data-driven methods for analysis of complex environments and tasks have recently gained significant attention.
-Automatically identifying when and where human errors can occur allows care centers to better avoid them, provides training to staff, and generally increases efficiency\cite{mpm,dld,hhr}.
-It goes without saying that manual efforts to alleviate issues are costly and not scalable.
-In\cite{ppa}, Chou et al. tackles hand hygiene and ICU activity logging by applying a super-resolution model on low-resolution privacy-preserving depth images.
-Luo et al.\cite{cvd} utilizes convolutional neural networks to detect anomalies, such as a person falling in senior care facilities, using privacy-protected multimodal data.
+In this section, we mostly review the current trends and approaches for surgical activity recognition.

-Surgical phase segmentation on laparoscopic videos have been extensively studied in the literature as it enables automatic workflow analysis during surgery, providing real-time feedback and decision support systems.
-Twinanda et al.\cite{endonet} developed a multitask learning approach to extract features from cholecystectomy video frames that capture both low-level visual information as well as tool-presence signals.
-Yengera et al.\cite{cnnlstm} replaced the old-school HMMs with recurrent neural networks (RNN).
-In \cite{mtrcn}, Jin et al. proposed to use a correlation loss to capture the relevance between tool detection and phase segmentation tasks to enrich the representation learning and utilized an RNN to learn the temporal dependencies between frames.
-TeCNO\cite{tecno} used temporal convolution networks \cite{tcn} on top of ResNet features (extracted from cholecystectomy videos) to achieve state-of-the-art performance on Cholec80\cite{endonet} and Cholec51 datasets.
+Surgical activity recognition on \textit{laparoscopic videos} has been extensively studied in the literature thanks to well-made public datasets such as the Cholec80, first introduced by \citet{endonet}. \citet{endonet} also developed a multi-task learning approach to extract features from cholecystectomy video frames that capture both low-level visual information as well as tool-presence signals. \citet{cnnlstm} replaced the traditional HMMs with recurrent neural networks (RNN). \citet{mtrcn} proposed a correlation loss to capture the relevance between tool detection and activity recognition tasks to enrich the representation learning and utilized an RNN to learn the temporal dependencies between frames.
+TeCNO \citep{tecno} used temporal convolution networks \citep{tcn} on top of frame-wise features generated using ResNet to achieve state-of-the-art performance on Cholec80 and Cholec51 datasets.

-Sharghi et al.\cite{mic20} introduced the first large-scale activity detection dataset in robotic ORs and developed a supervised model that can recognize the start and end of clinically significant activities.
-They followed a two-stage training where I3D\cite{i3d}, a 3D convolution-based model, was first pretrained and used for feature extraction.
-Next, using the features, they trained a LSTM\cite{lstm} to model the global dependencies between different activities.
-Schmidt et al.\cite{mic21} introduced a multiview model using the same building blocks.
+On the other hand, surgical activity recognition in \textit{robotic OR videos} was first introduced by \citet{mic20}, which collected the large-scale OR activity recognition dataset (OR-AR) and developed a supervised model which can recognize the start and end of significant steps.
+They followed a two-stage training where I3D \citep{i3d}, a 3D convolution-based model, was first pretrained and used for clip-wise feature extraction.
+Then, they trained a LSTM \citep{lstm} using extracted features to model the global dependencies between different activities.~\citet{mic21} introduced a multi-view model using the same building blocks. \citet{mic22} proposed a multi-modal unsupervised approach for low-data regime.